-From September 5, quarantine will be removed for vaccinated people travelling to Abu Dhabi, as well as for unvaccinated individuals arriving from a green list country.
-They will instead be required to undergo PCR tests, without quarantine.
+Quarantine was removed for vaccinated people travelling to Abu Dhabi, as well as for unvaccinated individuals arriving from a green list country.
+They are instead required to undergo PCR tests, without quarantine.

 Abu Dhabi's latest green list can be found here.

 How can a tourist verify their international vaccination certificates to enter Abu Dhabi?